 Upper Division Promotion:

 The Capstone College of Nursing welcomes applications for promotion from current, transfer, and second degree students.
-CCN accepts students into the upper division three times per year, for the summer, fall, and spring.
+CCN accepts students into the upper division three times per year; in the summer, fall, and spring.
 Promotion to the upper division is competitive, as spaces are limited.
+The number of students promoted each semester is dependent upon available resources.

 - Admission to the University of Alabama with Nursing as the primary major.